shlifedev/among-us-memory/README.md

  https://www.youtube.com/watch?v=Cfk9_wNjEto&feature=youtu.be

-Just use it for study purposes only.
+Just use it for study purposes only. never abuse!

-## TODO

- full automatic cheating (detect map, detect new game.. etc) currently require restart cheat every game.

 ## PatchNotes